How Much To Install A Sunroof

 Average Installation Costs in Austin

-Factors Affecting the Cost to Add a Sunroof in Austin
+Factors Affecting the Cost to Put in a Sunroof in Austin

-1. Labor Rates – Auto glass specialists in Austin charge anywhere between $75 to $150 per hour for sunroof installation, depending on their expertise and shop location.
+1. Labor Rates – The auto glass pros around here charge anywhere from $75 to $150 an hour for sunroof work, depending on how experienced they are and where their shop is.

-3. Sunroof Quality & Features – High-end sunroofs with UV protection, tinted glass, or advanced controls can raise the total cost.
+3. Sunroof Quality & Features – If you want the fancy stuff like UV protection, tinted glass, or upgraded controls, that’s gonna bump up your total bill.

 You can also read about cheap sunroof repair in Austin.